Protein Bagel Recipe with Greek Yogurt – High Protein & No Yeast

 Ingredients for protein bagel recipe

-Ingredients for Greek yogurt protein bagels
+Everything you need for Greek yogurt protein bagels

-Step 1: Mix the dough
+Step 1: Mix Your Dough

 protein bagel recipe greek yogurt - Mixing dough for protein bagels